reevoo/reevoo.github.io/docs/reevooapi/conversation/conversation-upvote-question.markdown

 By HTTP status:

- * 202 Accepted - action was successful and will be processes asynchronously
+ * 202 Accepted - action was successful and will be processed asynchronously
  * 404 Not Found - conversation question with given ID does no exist or you are not authorised to access it